 Chapter 7 bankruptcy could help people with serious medical debt

-On behalf of Ambrogio, Pletter & Associates, LLC | Mar 25, 2019 | Chapter 7 Bankruptcy
+On Behalf of Ambrogio, Pletter & Associates, LLC | Mar 25, 2019 | Chapter 7 Bankruptcy

 Medical bills are one of the most common types of debt carried by Connecticut consumers, and for many, it can be overwhelming.
 One medical emergency, broken bone or extended illness, and families could find themselves facing a debt burden they can never hope to manage...